tokajer/smtprelayd/PROGRESS.md

   the `-wal` sidecar carries committed rows the `.db` alone does not, so a backup copying only the main file loses the most recent ones — acceptable for a metadata journal, and it would not be for the spool.
-- A Postfix `main.cf` importer (`smtprelayd import-postfix`) was raised as a migration path.
-Scoped as a one-shot converter with an explicit report of what could not be translated, never a runtime parser.
-Not yet planned into a phase.
+- ~~A Postfix `main.cf` importer (`smtprelayd import-postfix`)~~ **Declined 2026-08-21**: "das postfix thema lassen wir sein."
+Not pursued; revisit only if raised again.
+Originally scoped as a one-shot converter with an explicit report of what could not be translated, never a runtime parser.
+  Was never planned into a
+  phase.

 ## Decision log